dams333/CPP_Class_Generator/README.md

 # RoadMap
 - Better interface
 - Automaticaly add 42 header
-- Give the choice to generate, or not, the getters/setters
 - Give the choice to create constructors with only certain fields
 - Inheritance managing
 - << Operator overload